-Researchers from the University of Technology in Sydney, led by Dr Trisha Stratford have found out that some couples are so harmonious that their brain starts working “on the same wavelength”.
+Researchers from the University of Technology in Sydney, led by Dr. Trisha Stratford have found out that some couples are so harmonious that their brain starts working “on the same wavelength”.

 Scientists have found evidence that people in harmonious couples really start thinking in sync.
 These data were derived from observations of brain activity in patients and psychologists during therapy sessions.

-They know what they are thinking about or what he is going to say.
-It has been believed that it has to do with habit, because if you observe a person for many years you get an idea of how he is gonna react and what he is gonna say.
+They know what they are thinking about or what they are going to say.
+It has been believed that it has to do with the habit because if you observe a person for many years, you get an idea of how they are going to react and what they are going to say.

 But the researchers from Sydney have shown that it is not the habit but the activity of the brain and the nervous system.
 They were observing a group of 30 pairs of patients and psychologists.

-“That was the point when the sixth sense “switches on” and people can read each other’s thoughts. – said Dr. Stratford – The parts of the brain that control the nervous system begin to work at the same pace.”
+That was the point when the sixth sense “switches on” and people can read each other’s minds, said Dr. Stratford.
+The parts of the brain that control the nervous system begin to work at the same pace.